bryan3342/Spam-Email-Detection-Analysis/README.md

 # Customer Classification Analysis & Model Comparison

 This repository contains the data analysis and machine learning models developed to address a classification problem, likely related to predicting customer behavior or status (e.g., churn prediction, lead conversion).
 The project focuses on building and evaluating two common classification algorithms: Logistic Regression and Random Forest, with a particular emphasis on handling class imbalance.
+This was a collaborative project with 3 other researchers.

 ## Project Overview